About the Original Mast General Store

 In November of 1977, the doors were closed presumably just for the winter season with hopes of reopening in April of 1978.
 However, plans did not pan out.
 Many residents of Valle Crucis banded together in an effort to save the old store and Exxon even helped with the drive to preserve the landmark.

 John and Faye Cooper purchased the Mast Store and reopened it in June of 1980.
 Since that time the store had regained its reputation as "the store that had everything."
 The Valle Crucis Post Office reopened in October of 1980, thus giving the valley back its identity.

 Oh, by the way, there is an interesting story about the post office.
 It was said that the post office changed locations - from the Farthing Store (staunch Republicans) to the Mast Store (dyed-in-the-wool Democrats) - depending upon what political party was in power.
 How would you like to get up in the morning after an election and not know just exactly where to go get your mail?

 The Rest is Recent History

 The operation has expanded in much that same manner as when W. W. Mast was operating the establishment (several Mast General Stores were located in the area and operated by brothers and other family members).
 The Annex was opened in 1982; the Old Boone Mercantile was opened in 1988; the Little Red Schoolhouse was opened in 1989; the Waynesville store was opened in 1991; the Hendersonville location was opened in August 1995, a store in Asheville joined the Mast Store family in 1999; the first location outside of North Carolina is located on Main Street in Greenville, SC and opened in March 2003.
 In August of 2006, Mast Store Knoxville, the first in Tennessee, opened on Gay Street.
-The newest "old" location in Columbia, SC, opened in May 2011.
+The newest "old" location in Columbia, SC, is set to open in 2011.